verrazzano/docs/content/en/docs/guides/migrate/wko.md

 {{< /clipboard >}}

 This generates a YAML file for the OAM application in `myapp.yaml`.
 Make any local customizations to the generated YAML file, and then apply the YAML file to the OCNE 2.0 environment by continuing to follow the documentation.

-Note that, for each OAM application, the WebLogic Kubernetes Operator requires an Istio Authorization Policy to communicate with the WebLogic servers.
-The required Authorization Policies are created for you by the `vz export oam`  command, as documented here: https://verrazzano.io/devel/docs/guides/migrate/oam-to-kubernetes/ingress-trait/.